-E.2.2 Minimum Capital Requirement (MCR)
+E.2.3 Minimum Capital Requirement (MCR)

-The MCR at 31 December 2020 was £195m (2019: £160m).
+The MCR at 31 December 2024 was £152m (2023: £181m).

-The size and nature of the Company's business means that the MCR is defined by Article 248 of the Delegated Acts to be 45% of the calculated SCR, and therefore changes to the total SCR lead directly to proportional changes to the MCR.
+The size and nature of the Company's business means that the MCR is defined by the Minimum Capital Requirement section of the PRA Rulebook to be 45% of the calculated SCR, and therefore changes to the total SCR lead directly to proportional changes to the MCR.